MicrosoftDocs/power-platform/power-platform/guidance/creator-kit/commandbar.md

 :::image type="content" source="media/command-bar.png" alt-text="Command bar control.":::

 ## Description

-CommandBar is a surface that houses commands that operate on the content of the window, panel, or parent region it resides above.
+Command bar is a surface that houses commands that operate on the content of the window, panel, or parent region it resides above.

 This code component provides a wrapper around the [Fluent UI Command Bar](https://developer.microsoft.com/fluentui#/controls/web/commandbar) control for use in canvas & custom pages.

 [View component in the Creator Kit GitHub repository](https://github.com/microsoft/powercat-creator-kit/tree/main/CreatorKitCore/SolutionPackage/Controls/cat_PowerCAT.CommandBar)

 ## Limitations

-This PCF component can only be used in Canvas apps and Custom Pages.
+This PCF component can only be used in canvas apps and custom pages.

 ## Key properties